SonarSource/sonarqube/server/sonar-docs/src/pages/branches/overview.md

 With Branch Analysis, you can ensure that you're maintaining consistent code quality all the way down to the branch level of your projects.

-### Master / Main Branch
+### Main Branch

 This is the default branch and typically corresponds to what's being developed for your next release.
-This branch is usually known within a development team as "master" or "head" and is analyzed when no specific branch parameters are provided.
+This branch is usually known within a development team as "main", "master", or "head" and is analyzed when no specific branch parameters are provided.
 SonarQube labels this branch as **Main Branch**, and, with Community Edition, this is the only branch you can analyze.

 Adding projects by DevOps Platform copies the main branch name in SonarQube from the main branch name in your repository.
 See **DevOps Platform Integrations** in the documentation navigation for more information on adding your project from an DevOps Platform.

-If you add your project manually, your main branch defaults to the name "master".
+If you add your project manually, your main branch defaults to the name "main".

 Starting in [Developer Edition](https://redirect.sonarsource.com/editions/developer.html), your main branch can be renamed from the project settings at **Project Settings > Branches and Pull Requests**.